Adderall Detection Time – How Long Does Adderall Stay In Your System?

-Whether or not Adderall is detected in the body during this time depends on the type of test that is used.
+Whether Adderall is detected in the body during this time or not, depends on the type of test that is used.
 Urine testing is a common method of measuring the amount of a drug in someone’s system, but Adderall can also be found in blood, saliva, and hair.

 Adderall detection time based on the method of drug testing:

 - Urine: Adderall can be detected in urine for three days but may not be detectable for three hours after ingestion.

 - Blood: Adderall can be detected in the blood for about 24 hours.

 - Saliva: Adderall can be detected in saliva for 48 hours, but may not show up until an hour after ingestion.

 - Hair: Adderall can be detected in hair follicles up to a month, but may not be present until a week or two after ingestion.